 After the event

-Exhibitors and organisers can view all these analytics and numbers through their respective dashboards and easily export data into CRMs to generate insight for post-event follow up activities, and improve the attendee journey for future events.
+Exhibitors and organisers can view all these analytics and numbers through their respective dashboards.
+This also allows them to easily export data into CRMs to generate insights for post-event follow-up and improve the attendee journey for future events.

 Final step – Post-event activities